Photonsters/PhotonFileEditor/README.md

 1. Viewing all data from a .Photon file, including encapsulated sliced bitmaps, generic info and  meta-info
 2. Saving data to a .Photon file, however editing the data is not yet possible (couple of days)
 3. Editing all numeric data of the Photon File.
 Databytes which are internally used (location of bitmaps etc) are shown but readonly.
+4. Not yet tested - Importing bitmaps (from Povray as png-files) in an exisiting Photon File (which is used as a template)

 ## Functionality under development
 The following functionality will be implemented soon:
-1. Importing bitmaps (from Povray as png-files) in an exisiting Photon File (which is used as a template)
-2. More polished GUI
+1. More polished GUI
-3. 3D view of bitmap data
+2. 3D view of bitmap data

 ## Current screenshot
 ![Screenshot of PhotonViewer](https://github.com/NardJ/PhotonFileUtils/blob/master/screenshot.jpg "June 16, 2018")